Exam Study Resources for AZ-120 Planning and Administering Microsoft Azure for SAP Workloads

 Legacy MSDN community site (up to May 2019)

-What I found useful for my own preparation is the use of edX.org.
-Partnering with Microsoft, all the necessary content are structured according to the AZ-120 exam criteria above.
+Microsoft, all the necessary content are structured according to the AZ-120 exam criteria above.
 As Azure technologies change very frequently throughout the year, some of the Microsoft Docs actually outpace the exam criteria so it might be best to follow a structure.
 Snapshots below.
-New enrollments are not available now, but stay tune when it is re-released in 2020.
+[Authors Note: 7-Apr-2021]: I believe edX.org s no longer offere this, so consider Start a free 10-day trial with Pluralinsight – Building and Deploying Azure for SAP Workload.
+You should see a similar structure of content as below

 Last, but not least it is also important to do practical labs.
 In beta exams, there are no labs but I reckon this will come when it is made generally available.
 Take time out here to do some of the exercises.